What to visit in Almaty (city guide)

 The rest of the park features beautiful, wide, open spaces with walking and jogging paths - the perfect place to enjoy the greenery in the centre of Almaty.
 Here you can see families and campaigns of friends picnicking, playing ball or just having a good time.

-Ascension Cathedral, Almaty Ascension Cathedral, Almaty
+Ascension Cathedral, Almaty

 2. Ascension Cathedral.